Hello MOTU fans

 Round 1: Fisto is too smart to just hammer-fist-bump this bomb, isn’t he?
 Ok he is waiting, that’s a good sign.
 Blast Attak is active, walking around, murmuring, observing.
 Like a maniac, a scary stranger with a well known secret.

 Then he makes a move.
-He activated a grid of green laser, covering the whole fighting area.
+He activated a grid of red laser, covering the whole fighting area.
 We have never seen that before!
 Fisto doesn’t move.
 Is that the trigger?
 Blast Attak comes closer, no sign of fighting, no attack.
 The laser grid moves around him as he walks.
 What the hell?
 Fisto is overwhelmed, by the little knowledge he has about this guy and by the scenery he creates.
 Only 2m distance now.
 Another tool, a stick, no, four, standing straight.
 He places them in a square around Fisto, who is in a weird cage like set up now.
 The bomb man starts smiling devilish as a huge iron fist hits his head and knocks him out.
 No explosion, no further happenings.
 Still mysterious though.
 Fisto knocks and wins.

 Man-E-Faces